 Blue Horizons is our quiet go to spot for our family to get away from the summer hustle and bustle of Bar Harbor.
 We spend hours skipping stones, exploring the aquatic life lining the shoreline and just enjoying the best that Maine has to offer thanks to the Maine Coast Heritage Trust.

 About 12 miles out in the ocean sits a lovely rock named Monhegan.
 On it one can find peace and tranquility by walking the "Red Ribbon Trail" into a beautiful and enchanting forest.
 I long for the day I will return and bask in its sacred wonder.

 My Hidden Corner of Maine is Monhegan, well known as The Artists' Island, but perhaps less visited by locals than some other Maine islands.
-Even though I am "from away," my connection to the island goes back to 1925 when my great-aunt build a cottage there.
+Even though I am "from away," my connection to the island goes back to 1925 when my great-aunt built a cottage there.
 My sister, several cousins and I worked summers on the island over a number of years.
 I eventually made Maine my year round home.
 My husband took these photos of me in 1980.
 We were married on the island that summer, and have lived in Spruce Head since then.

 When my friend, who teaches yoga, recently suggested recalling or imagining a calming image for an exercise of Compassionate Breath (as an antidote to too much distressing political news) this was the first image that came to mind.

 The natural "chair" is hidden in the trailing yew, not far off a path at the southern end of the island.
 It was a great place to read in the early fall, when there were not so many people on the island to discover the spot, and it is my special Hidden Corner of Maine.